CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Experiments

-In order to show the properties of CC-VPSTO, we use a simple offline setting with a single static obstacle.
-The obstacle's uncertain position follows a Gaussian distribution\footnote{Note, we do not exploit the fact that the position is Gaussian distribution.
-We could replace this with any other arbitrary distribution.}, as shown in Fig.~\ref{fig:offline_analysis_results_1}.
-Therefore in this offline setting a particle, as explained in more detail in Section \ref{sec:exp_clarification}, refers to a possible (static) position of the obstacle.
+In this offline planning setting, we show the properties of CC-VPSTO with a single static obstacle whose uncertain position follows a Gaussian distribution, as shown in Fig.~\ref{fig:offline_analysis_results_1} (see Sec.~\ref{sec:exp_offline_multi} for results on a non-Gaussian distribution).
+Here, a sample of the uncertainty refers to a possible (static) position of the obstacle, as explained in more detail in Sec.~\ref{sec:exp_clarification}.